Bag of DAGs: Inferring Directional Dependence in Spatiotemporal Processes: Spatiotemporal Process Modeling Using BAGs

-\section{Computational Cost of G-BAGs}
+\subsection{Computational Cost of G-BAGs}

-In this section, we show that G-BAGs have computational complexity of order $n$ at each iteration of the MCMC sampler in Section \ref{s:sampler}.
+In this section, we show that G-BAGs have computational complexity of order $n$ at each iteration of the sampler in Section S2.6.
 For explanatory purposes, we assume $|\mc{S}_i| = |\mc{U}_i|=m$ for $i = 1,\dots,M$.
 The number of locations in $\mc{S}\cup\mc{U}$ are at maximum $n+k$, in which case $m=(n+k)/(2M)$.
-Reference nodes have at most two parent nodes (in spatiotemporal cases), while non-reference nodes can have, say, $J$ parent nodes or less as there is more freedom in placing directed edges between $A$ and $B$.
-As in previous sections, we assume all locations in $\mc{U}_i$ share the same parent set.
+Let us assume each node has $J$ parent nodes or less, and all locations in $\mc{U}_i$ share the same parent set.
 The number of directions available in a bag is $K$.